-A split test, also known as A/B testing, is a conversion rate optimization technique that marketers use to increase conversion rates of web pages by testing different variants.
+A split test, also known as A/B testing, is a conversion rate optimization technique that marketers use to increase the conversion rates of web pages by testing different variants.

 - You create two variants of the same page.
 A and B. There should be only one difference between these two variants.
 This is what you want to test.